 9. Marc Jacobs Beauty Air Blush Soft Glow Duo in Lush & Libido 500

 This cool-toned pink blush offers a bit of a glow, since it’s a duo it can also be adjusted based on your mood.
 One side is darker and cooler, while the other is more neutral, glowy and slightly less pigmented.
 You can mix them together for a lovely tone, or play around with the lighter side as highlighter.
 The formula is blendable and extremely long-lasting.
-Grab it from Net-a-Porter!
+Grab it from Net-a-Porter or Amazon!

 10. Flower Beauty Blush Bomb Color Drops in Bubbly

 If you don’t want to shell out for Cloud Paint, this is the dupe everyone raves about.
 Bubbly is a very cool-toned pink blush in a creamy formula.
 It is surprisingly pigmented, so just a tiny dab goes a long way towards giving the skin a natural wash of color.
 It is very lightweight on the skin, so it’s great if you hate the feel of makeup, and it works just well over bare skin as it does on top of foundation.
-You can buy it at Ulta.
+You can buy it at Ulta or Amazon.

 11. Jane Iredale In Touch Cream Blush in Clarity

 This stick cream blush has a smooth formula that glides over the skin with ease, to impart a gorgeous pink flush.
 Despite being a cream formula, this blush is not subtle at all.
 It has a neutral-cool undertone, but it is bright and saturated.
 It will show up particularly well on deeper skin tones and may look a little too Barbie-esque on fair skin.
-Order it from Dermstore!
+Order it from Dermstore or Amazon!